PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     From the 'to mention' doc: One example of where right-left rather than ipsi-contra distinction is useful, if not necessary, is indicating (referential?) signs, as described in Johnson & Liddell 2021 (p.
 136-138).
 Maybe give this example?

     Resolved by giving examples of EAST and WEST?
 Reference J&L.

-**Interchangeability of the two horizontal systems.
-Particulars of what happens if the options change partway through coding a corpus, etc should be left to the global settings page.
-The description here should just mention why both systems are (basically) equivalent and what the differences look like in terms of searching/analysis.**

 .. _angled_axes: